+PROBATION POST-CANDIDACY

+Probation is considered when:

+- 1. A student repeatedly fails to submit reasonable timelines and fails to adhere to them as much as possible - 2.
+There are consistent patterns of failure to submit viable written work-especially after seven or eight years in the PhD program.
+Persistent problems with submitting viable work over time can also lead to eventual dismissal from the program.

+CONDITIONS OF PROBATION

+To ensure that students who encounter academic difficulties receive fair and equitable treatment and to align the History of Art Department's policies with RackhamGraduate School guidelines, the Department stipulates the following:

-The minimum probationary period is two months of the fall or winter term and will ordinarily conclude at the end of the term.
+- Length of Probationary Period: The minimum probationary period is two months of the fall or winter term and will ordinarily conclude at the end of the term.
 For a student placed on probation within two months of the end of the fall term, the probationary period will extend into the winter term for a total of at least two months.
 For a student placed on probation within two months of the end of the winter term, the probationary period may include the spring or summer half-terms or the fall following term, for a total of two months.
-A student may be placed on probation starting in the spring or summer half term for a minimum of two months, and does not need to be enrolled during these half terms.

-b.
-Procedures for Placing a Student on Probation and Notifying the Student: The Director of Graduate Studies (DGS) will notify the student and Rackham Office of Academic Records in writing before the probationary period begins, explain the reasons and conditions of probation; the start and end dates of the probationary period; funding support, conditions, if any, for returning to satisfactory standing; and options for appeal.
+A student may be placed on probation starting in the spring or summer half term for a minimum of two months, and does not need to be enrolled during these half terms. - Procedures for Placing a Student on Probation and Notifying the Student: The Director of Graduate Studies (DGS) will notify the student and Rackham Office of Academic Records in writing before the probationary period begins, explain the reasons and conditions of probation; the start and end dates of the probationary period; funding support, conditions, if any, for returning to satisfactory standing; and options for appeal.
 A student who has been placed on probation may request a leave of absence from Rackham or withdraw.
 The leave or withdrawal will stop the clock on the probationary period, which resumes when the student returns to active status or is reinstated.
-Probation will remain in effect until the conditions are remedied or the student is dismissed.

-c.
-Commitment to Maintain Student Funding During the Probationary Period:

-The Department will continue the level of funding prior to the probationary period through the probationary period.

-d.
-Option of the Student to Appeal to a Faculty Committee of Review: In the probationary letter sent by the DGS (see IX.
+Probation will remain in effect until the conditions are remedied or the student is dismissed. - Commitment to Maintain Student Funding During the Probationary Period: The Department will continue the level of basic (TOF) funding prior to the probationary period through the probationary period. - Option of the Student to Appeal to a Faculty Committee of Review: In the probationary letter sent by the DGS (see IX.
 3. b, above) the student will be informed of his or her right to appeal the probation to a faculty committee of review, after he or she has completed a minimum of two months on probation.
 The appeal should be made in writing to the DGS.
-Upon receipt of the letter, a faculty committee of review consisting of the Department Chair (or the chair's designee), Director of Graduate Studies, and the student's Academic Advisor will be set up.
+Upon receipt of the letter, a faculty committee of review consisting of the Department Chair (or the chair's designee), Director of Graduate Studies, and the student's primary advisor will be set up.
 Students may use the Graduate School's Academic Dispute Resolution process only for procedural issues of fair and equal treatment under the policy of the program, and not to appeal the academic reasons for the decision.

-At the end of probation, and upon the recommendation of the DGS and the consent of the Graduate School, a student may either be returned to good academic standing or dismissed from the program.
+• At the end of probation, and upon the recommendation of the DGS and the consent of the Graduate School, a student may either be returned to good academic standing or dismissed from the program.